williamjturkel/H3885G-FW25/Wk01/README.md

 - Google Workspace (Supports Teamwork and Creation of Scholarly Products):
     - **Function: Collaboration and Output**.
 Google Docs, Slides (via Gemini Canvas), Sheets, Chat and Meet.

-# Activity 1: Generating Code-Free Prototypes (20 Min)
+# Activity 1: Generating Code-Free Prototypes (25 Min)

 ## Table Activity: Vibe Coding

+Table activities give you a chance to work with one or two other people and figure things out together.

 - **Task**: Use Vibe Coding to generate a functional web app without typing code.
 - **Instructions**: